Halloween: H2O-1998

 Grade: B

-Halloween: H2O is the seventh installment of the Halloween franchise, though only associated story-wise with Halloween and Halloween II.
+Halloween: H2O is the seventh installment of the Halloween franchise, though it is only associated, story-wise, with Halloween and Halloween II.

 Made in 1998, the film capitalized on the twentieth anniversary of the original classic horror film.

-To measure up to that masterpiece would be an impossibility, but the film is not bad on its own merits and nice odes to the past are peppered into the story making for a film franchise pleaser.
+To measure up to that masterpiece would be impossible, but the film is not bad on its own merits, and it offers nice nods to the past, making for a franchise pleaser.

 Jamie Lee Curtis returns to the role that made her famous.